fcknbstrd/FiremonkeysQuest/README.md

 ![Alt text](g3d_firemonkeys_quest_med.png?raw=true "FiremonkeysQuest")

+__NOTICE:__ The game was developed with a NVIDIA GeForce 720 GT (2014).
+Screenshots and videos material is very limited due to bad performance.

 + Realtime global illumination (not recommended for elder GPUs)
 + Pathfinding AStar by click detection incl. obstacles (dynamic / static)
 + Dialogues + HeadUpDisplay (a fixed one) and automatic audio playback